Taocheng, Hengshui

 Taocheng District (桃城区 (桃城區, Táochéng Qū, Peach City)) is district of Hengshui, Hebei province, China.

 History

 In the 1930s, Taocheng was home to a branch of the Yellow Sand Society which reorganised itself as "People's Anti-Japanese National Salvation Self-Defence Corps", fighting against the expansion of the Empire of Japan in the area.

 Administrative divisions

+Taocheng District is divided into 4 subdistricts, 3 towns and 1 township.